Premier Rugby Sevens

-Premier Rugby Sevens (PR7s) is the top annual American men's and women's rugby sevens competition.
-The competition follows a touring competition model.
-It involves 16 teams (8 men's and 8 women's teams) competing against each other across the country.
-The league was founded in 2021 and is officially sanctioned by USA Rugby.
+Premier Rugby Sevens (PR7s) is an annual American men's and women's rugby sevens competition.
+The competition follows a touring model and involves 16 teams (8 men's and 8 women's teams) competing against each other across the country.
+The league was founded in 2021 and is officially sanctioned by USA Rugby as the highest level of rugby sevens in the United States.